 All samples collected between 2011 and 2020 were collected and analyzed according to the requirements of the Quality Assurance Project Plan for the U.S. Department of Energy Laboratory for Energy-Related Health Research, University of California, Davis (DOE 2012), hereafter referred to as the Quality Assurance Project Plan (QAPP), which is approved for groundwater monitoring by the regulatory agencies.
-In March 2021, an update to the Quality Assurance Project Plan for the U.S. Department of Energy Laboratory for Energy-Related Health Research Federal Facility, University of California, Davis (LMS/LEH/S06784) was finalized and approved by EPA, DTSC, and CVRWQCB.
+In March 2021, an update to the Quality Assurance Project Plan for the U.S. Department of Energy Laboratory for Energy-Related Health Research of Energy Laboratory for Energy-Related Health Research Federal Facility, University of California, Davis (LMS/LEH/S06784) was finalized and approved by EPA, DTSC, and CVRWQCB.
 Beginning in April 2021, groundwater program sample collection and analysis was performed according to the updated procedures and specifications.
-The results from the prior year sampling and a groundwater sampling plan for the 2022 sampling plan is summarized in Table 6.
+The results from the prior year's sampling and a groundwater sampling plan for the next year are published in the annual water monitoring report for the site (Weiss 2023a).
+The 2023 sampling plan is summarized in Table 6.
 Sample collection procedures and analytical requirements are provided in Appendix C.

-Analytical laboratories certified through the California Environmental Laboratory Accreditation Program are required by the QAPP.
-Certified analytical laboratories currently authorized to conduct analyses for samples collected by DOE under the QAPP are GEL Laboratories in Charleston, South Carolina, for radionuclides; TestAmerica Laboratories Inc. in North Canton, Ohio, for formaldehyde; and Eurofins Calscience Inc. in Tustin, California, for all other analyses.
+Analytical laboratories certified under the U.S. Department of Defense/DOE Environmental Laboratory Accreditation Program; under International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) 17025:2017, General Requirements for the Competence of Testing and Calibration Laboratories; or under the State of California Environmental Laboratory Accreditation Program are required by the project.
+The certified analytical laboratories currently authorized and contracted to conduct analyses of samples collected by DOE under these requirements are GEL Laboratories LLC in Charleston, South Carolina, for radionuclides, and Eurofins Calscience in Tustin, California, for all other analyses.

-To meet project objectives in 2022 and forward, Eurofins Calscience is authorized to perform formaldehyde analysis and their affiliate laboratory Eurofins Seattle is authorized to perform aluminum and low-level mercury analysis (Weiss 2021).
+To meet project objectives in 2022 and forward, Eurofins Calscience is authorized to perform formaldehyde analysis, and their affiliate laboratory Eurofins Seattle is authorized to perform aluminum and low-level mercury analysis (Weiss 2021).